GIST-NJU/RestCT/README_DOCKER.md

 - Sign in to the Bing Maps Dev Center with your account.
 - Go to “My Account” and click on “My Keys.”
 - Fill out the form and click on the “Create” button (leave Key Type and Application Type as their default values)
 - In the "Key details" section, click on the "Show Key" link to get the token.

 ### 3. Run the Experiments

-**The commands in this section should be executed inside the `restct` contaier**.
+**The commands in this section should be executed inside the `restct` container**.

 First, run the following command to generate experiment scripts (replace `<GitLab-TOKEN>` and `<BingMaps-TOKEN>` with their respective tokens received before):